 Mofongo is a Puerto Rican staple dish.
 Relatively easy to make yet big on FLAVOR!
 In a nutshell, you’re just lightly pan-frying plantains and mashing them with a few simple ingredients.

 It’s their mashed potatoes but with much more flair!
-It’s made with green plantains (savory bananas), mashed garlic and crunchy chicharron (fried pork rinds).
+It’s made with mashed green plantains (savory bananas), mashed garlic and crunchy chicharron (fried pork rinds).
 It’s rooted in the West African dish fufu where yams or plantains are boiled and pounded into a doughlike consistency then rolled into balls and eaten.

 It has a consistency that is neither too soft or too hard sitting somewhere in between mashed potatoes and chunky potato salad.
 Once mashed the plantains are molded into the shape of a bowl or ramekin and then stuffed with garlic and bacon in its simplest form.